papernotes/Reddit-OriginalPostSearcher/README.md

 ```

 ## TODO
-- Do something to deal with unwanted comments
+- Do something to deal with unwanted comments (Completed 1/15/2015)
+- Clean up code with pylint
+- Continue to update/optimize bot
 - Continue to update the list of ignored subreddits

 ## Updates